 In the cotton fields, Gentle breeze: Beware the hour It uproots trees!

-The late, great Jessye Norman, who, in the tradition of Roland Hayes, devoted her artistic life to German music:
+The late, great Jessye Norman, who, in the tradition of Roland Hayes, devoted much of her rich artistic life to German music:

 Why do you think Black American singers would have found a particular kind of artistic and personal freedom in German classical music?